-The provision for pensions and obligations includes the amount of future obligations of the Mutual Society as of 31 December 2019 towards one of its employees who is in early retirement, as regulated by the collective agreement executed on March 12th, 2009.
+The provision for pensions and obligations includes the amount of future obligations of the Mutual Society as of 31 December 2019 and 2018 towards its own employees who are in early retirement, as regulated by the Mutual Society's collective agreement executed on March 12th, 2009.
 Its amount is calculated actuarially.
 The financial-actuarial assumptions for its calculation are as follows:

-2019

-Interest rate Term structure risk-free rates

-Consumer Price Index 1,8%

-Salary revaluation index 1,8%

-Increase in social security contribution bases 1,8%

-Asset Mortality Table PER2012 Col. 1o Order
+2019 2018 Interest rate Time structure risk-free rates Time structure risk-free rates Consumer Price Index 1,8% 1,8% Salary revaluation index 1,8% 1,8% Increase in social security contribution bases 1,8% 1,8% Asset Mortality Table PER2012 Col. 1st Order PER2000P